DarkAspect1/CustomResChanger/README.md

-# Resolution Changer - Dark Aspect Edition
+# Resolution Changer - Dark Aspect

 A simple and fast batch script to switch screen resolutions using [nircmd.exe](https://www.nirsoft.net/utils/nircmd.html).
 Works on any PC — from retro low-end laptops to modern high-res desktops.
 Ideal for gaming, performance boosting, or quick resolution toggling.